Public Service Courses

 SW 630 - Social Work: Global Service Learning

 The focus of this course is on international social work policy and practice.
 Students interact with various communities using a service-learning approach.
-The students explore the themes of social services politics, policies and the history of the assigned culture.
+The students explore the themes of social services politics, policies, and the history of the assigned culture.
 The course includes a two or three-week experiential learning component in an international location.
 The advanced practice social worker will recognize the interconnectedness between social work, social justice, and civic/global responsibility.
+Offered summer semester.
+Prerequisites: SW 610 and permission of instructor.

 SW 676 - Community and Social Planning